star-bnl/star-sw/StRoot/PWGTools/BadRunQA/README.md

 To use the software, follow these steps:

 1. Prepare a ROOT file with one or more TProfiles in it.
-2. (Optional, skip if you use all TProfiles in the ROOT file) Prepare a text file with names of TProfiles you want to use.
+2. Prepare a text file with names of TProfiles you want to use.
 Use line breaks to separate the names.
+3. (New 6/26/2023) Prepare a text file with names of TProfile to which global rejection is performed.
+You can reuse txt file from step 2.
-3. Run the following command `python3 QA.py -i <ROOT filename> -v <Text file> -o badrun.list`
+4. Run the following command `python3 QA.py -i <ROOT filename> -v <Text file step 2> -o badrun.list -g <SD global rejection range> -gv <Text file step 3>`

 QA plots will appear for review.
 Close all the windows and it will generate `badrun.list`.
 It shows outlier runs and the reasons for their rejections.